MostTornBrain/MonsterCore-Image-extractor/README.md

 Description
 -----------
-This script will extract all the monster images from the Monster Core PDF and save them as individual png images into the folder "MonsterCoreImages/".
+This script will extract all the monster images from the Monster Core PDF and save them as individual png images into the folder `pf2e-monster-core-pdf-mapping/MonsterCoreImages/`.
 The extracted images will be cross-referenced with the supplied MonsterCore.csv file to generate the proper file names for each monster as used in Foundry.

+If you want to use the extracted images in Foundry, copy the complete `pf2e-monster-core-mapping` folder into your Foundry `data/modules` directory.
+Then, when you launch your world, choose to enable the `PF2e Monster Core PDF Mapping` module.
+All the Monster Core creatures from the PDF should now have images.

-The PDF xref numbers and names were transcribed by hand and are accurate for the current released Monster Core PDF as of March 2024.
+**NOTE:** The PDF xref numbers and names were transcribed by hand and are accurate for the current released Monster Core PDF as of March 2024.
 This csv file may need updates in the future if the PDF is ever revised by Paizo.